da-wen/PhpRedisBundle/README.md

 * set: parameter timeout is defined as float in docbloc and function.
 It is an int or long.
 Float will rase an error
 * bitOf: always returns 0
 * migrate: returns false when successful
-* lTrim, listTrim: return value is commented as array.
+* lTrim: listTrim: return value is commented as array.
 Bool will be returned
+* lPush: if optional parameter will be null, it inserts plank strings
+* rPush: if optional parameter will be null, it inserts plank strings

 Configuration
 =============